Kanthapuram A. P. Aboobacker Musliyar: Organisations

 In the late 1980 Musliyar was a leader of the Samastha Kerala Jamiat-ul-Ulema together with E. K. Aboobacker Musliyar but due to personality differences chose to split off a group which came to be known as the AP Faction; the residual group becoming referred to as the EK Faction.

-Both factions, which are pre-dominately based in Kerela, have set up a set of broadly parallel organisations at both All India and state level, with Musliyar dominant in those of the AP Faction.
+Both factions, which are pre-dominately based in Kerala, have set up a set of broadly parallel organisations at both All India and state level, with Musliyar dominant in those of the AP Faction.

-In January 2018 committees were formed to re-unite the factions with the objective of re-uniting the groups to achieve an improved political influence,.
+In January 2018 committees were formed to re-unite the factions with the objective of re-uniting the groups to achieve an improved political influence.
 As of June 2020 there has been no merger.

 At the time of his assumption of the title of Grand Mufti of India in February 2019 he was variously described as general secretary of the All-India Muslim Scholars Association for over 25 years, and as general secretary of the All India Sunni Jamiyyathul Ulama.